 At QUT we will:

-- introduce new initiative and promote best practice education and training material as they are offered by the Universities Australia, or become available from the community of practice; and
+- introduce initiatives and promote best practice education and training material as they are offered by the Universities Australia, or become available from the community of practice

 - continue to disseminate RNA information resources to staff and students at QUT.